Sebastien-Le/SensoryDataScience/chapters/chapter2.md

 <codeblock id="02_06">
 </codeblock>

-In this example, the structure seems broken, which means that there's no particular link between the two variables *Position.A.Food.Permuted* and *Political.Party*.
-In other words, classes from the *Position.A.Food.Permuted* variable don't seem to be associated in a singular way with classes from the *Political.Party* variable.
+In this example, the structure appears to be broken, meaning that there's no particular link between the two variables *Position.A.Food.Permuted* and *Political.Party*.
+In other words, classes from the *Position.A.Food.Permuted* variable don't seem to be uniquely associated with classes from the *Political.Party* variable.

-Concretely, for this broken structure, if you are very favourable to the inclusion of GM raw materials in products to be fed to animals, you might vote from "Extreme left" to "Right" unconditionally.
-This leads us to the notion of independence.
+Specifically, for this broken structure, if you are very much in favour of the inclusion of GM raw materials in products to be fed to animals, you could vote unconditionally from "Extreme left" to "Right".
+This brings us to the concept of independence.

-Two events are independent if the occurrence of one does not affect the probability of occurrence of the other.
-More formally, two events A and B are independent if and only if their joint probability equals the product of their probabilities:
+Two events are independent if the occurrence of one does not affect the probability of the other.
+More formally, two events A and B are independent if and only if their joint probability is equal to the product of their (individual) probabilities:

 <center><img src="https://latex.codecogs.com/svg.image?\mathcal{P}(A\cap B)=\mathcal{P}(A)\times\mathcal{P}(B)." style="margin-top : 0rem; margin-bottom : 0rem"/></center>

 In the following part, we are going to compare <img src="https://latex.codecogs.com/svg.image?\mathcal{P}(A\cap B)" style="margin-top : 1rem; margin-bottom : -0.5rem"/> to  <img src="https://latex.codecogs.com/svg.image?\mathcal{P}(A)\times\mathcal{P}(B)" style="margin-top : 1rem; margin-bottom : -0.5rem"/>, from what have been observed, *i.e.* from the data.

-Build a contingency table crossing the two variables *Position.A.Food* and *Political.Party* with the `table()` function.
-From this contingency table, calculate the marginal probabilities for each variable with the `apply()` and `sum()` functions.
-Then, from the definition of two independent events, build the probabilities matrix of the joint distribution of *Position.A.Food* and *Political.Party*, under the hypothesis of independence.
+Create a contingency table with the `table()` function that crosses the two variables *Position.A.Food* and *Political.Party*.
+From this contingency table, calculate the marginal probabilities for each variable using the `apply()` and `sum()` functions.
+Then, from the definition of two independent events, build the probability matrix of the joint distribution of *Position.A.Food* and *Political.Party*, under the hypothesis of independence.

 <codeblock id="02_07">
 </codeblock>